-Christine co-hosts Eaarth Feels Podcast, where she and her co-host explore climate change solutions and hope, and read the best articles on climate change on the web.
+For several years, Christine co-hosted the Eaarth Feels Podcast, which focused on having soul-based conversations about climate change and reading the best articles on climate change on the web.

 Thank you for stopping by.
 Whether or not you use these resources, please remember to be kind and gentle with yourself.
 You make a difference in the world.
 Thank you for being you.